 Data on educational attainment were first collected by the U.S. Census Bureau in the 1940 Census.
-Since that time, data collection in the CPS has allowed a consistent, annual tracking of the educational attainment of the population.6 The increase in educational attainment can be seen at two levels of education: completing high school or higher (regular high school diploma or GED) and completing a bachelor's degree or higher (Figure 2).
-In 1940, one-fourth of the population aged 25 and older had completed high school.
+Since that time, data collection in the CPS has allowed a consistent, annual tracking of the educational attainment of the population.6 The increase in educational attainment can be seen at

+6 See Educational Attainment in the United States: 2007 (P20-560), available on the Census Bureau Web site at <www.census.gov /prod/2009pubs/p20-560.pdf>. two levels of education: completing high school or higher (regular high school diploma or GED) and completing a bachelor's degree or higher (Figure 2).
+In 1940, onefourth of the population aged 25 and older had completed high school.
 By 1967, over 50 percent of this population had reached this level.
 This percentage continued to increase, reaching 75 percent by 1986 and 88 percent in 2015.

-The percentage of the adult population with a bachelor's degree or higher also increased steadily from

-1940 to 2015.
+The percentage of the adult population with a bachelor's degree or higher also increased steadily from 1940 to 2015.
 In 1940, 5 percent of adults held a bachelor's degree or higher.
 By 2015, this percentage had increased more than five fold to 33 percent.